konflux-ci/image-controller/README.md

 In order to skip the deletion of the repository in Quay, the `image-controller.appstudio.redhat.com/skip-repository-deletion` annotation should be set to "true".

-## AppStudio Component image repository
+## Konflux Component image repository

 ### Image repository for Component builds